This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Frozen pearl onions can be used instead of the fresh onions.
-Thaw them completely and add them to the slow cooker when stirring in the flour/butter mixture.
+Frozen onions: Frozen pearl onions work just as well.
+Thaw completely and add them to the slow cooker when stirring in the flour–butter mixture near the end of cooking.

 Nutrition